shubhammishra-go/jwt/README.md

 fmt.Println(ss, err)
 ```

+# About token.SignedString(key interface{}) (string, error)

+SignedString creates and returns a complete, signed JWT.
+The token is signed using the SigningMethod specified in the token.
+Please refer to `https://golang-jwt.github.io/jwt/usage/signing_methods/#signing-methods-and-key-types` for an overview of the different signing methods and their respective key types.

 # About SigningMethod
 SigningMethod is an interface it can be used to add new methods for signing or verifying tokens.
 It takes a decoded signature as an input in the Verify function and produces a signature in Sign.
 The signature is then usually base64 encoded as part of a JWT